vommidapuchinni/myapp/README.md

 Node.js Application with Docker, AWS, CI/CD, and Monitoring Project Overview
-This project demonstrates how to containerize a simple Node.js application using Docker, deploy it to an AWS EC2 instance, set up a CI/CD pipeline with GitHub Actions, and implement monitoring with Prometheus and Grafana.
+This project demonstrates how to containerize a simple Node.js application using Docker, deploy it to an AWS EC2 instance, set up a CI/CD pipeline with jenkins, and implement monitoring with Prometheus and Grafana.

-Prerequisites
-Before you begin, ensure you have the following installed on your local machine:

-Node.js and npm: Node.js
-Docker: Docker
-AWS CLI: AWS CLI
-Elastic Beanstalk CLI: EB CLI
-Step-by-Step Instructions
 Step 1: Launch an EC2 Instance

 Launch an EC2 Instance:
 Go to the AWS Management Console.
 Navigate to the EC2 Dashboard.
 Click on "Launch Instance".
-Choose the Amazon Linux 2 AMI.
+Choose the ubuntu as AMI.
 Select the t2.micro instance type.
-Configure the instance details.
+Create and Download the key pair and save it securely Configure the instance details.
 Add storage (default 8 GB).
-Configure the security group to allow SSH (port 22), HTTP (port 80), and custom TCP (port 3000).
+Configure the security group choose all traffic anywhere.
 Review and launch the instance.

-Download the key pair and save it securely.
-Connect to the EC2 Instance:
+Connect to the EC2 Instance: click on connect

-Use the key pair to connect to your instance via SSH: ssh -i "your-key-pair.pem" ec2-user@your-ec2-instance-public-dns Update the EC2 Instance:
+Update the EC2 Instance:

-Once connected, update the package index: sudo yum update -y
+Once connected, update the package index: sudo apt update -y

-Step 2: Set Up Docker on EC2
+Step 2:
-Install Docker:

-Install Docker on the EC2 instance: sudo amazon-linux-extras install docker sudo service docker start sudo usermod -a -G docker ec2-user
-Log out and log back in for the changes to take effect.
-Verify Docker Installation:

-Verify that Docker is installed and running: docker --version docker info
+install docker, docker-compose, jenkins, terraform, awscli, npm, node.js, maven(if need),

 Step 3: Create the Web Application
 Set up the project directory:

-On the EC2 instance, create a new directory for your project: mkdir my-node-app cd my-node-app
+On the EC2 instance, create a new directory for your project: mkdir myapp cd myapp
 Initialize a Node.js project:

 Initialize a new Node.js project and install express: